patterniha/MMDF/README.md

   reddit

-  meta: facebook, instagram, whatsapp (currently, the main-addresses IPs are blocked in Iran(except whatsapp), you should use fallback-addresses, see: [serverless_config_for_iran](https://github.com/patterniha/xray_configs/blob/main/serverless_config_for_iran))
+  facebook, instagram, whatsapp (currently, the main-addresses IPs are blocked in Iran(except whatsapp), you should use fallback-addresses, see: [serverless_config_for_iran](https://github.com/patterniha/xray_configs/blob/main/serverless_config_for_iran))

   ...